bikashdaga/blog/_posts/2020-10-03-jupyterhub.md

 RUN pip install dockerspawner
 ```

-We use the pre-built JupyterHub Docker Image but then add our own configuration file along side code to stop idle servers, `cull_idle_servers.py`.
+We use the pre-built JupyterHub Docker Image and add our own configuration file to stop idle servers, `cull_idle_servers.py`.
 Lastly, we install additional packages to spawn JupyterLab instances via Docker.

-#### Docker Compose
+### Docker Compose

 To bring everything together, let's create a `docker-compose` file to define our deployments and configuration.